krmaxwell/krmaxwell.github.io/_posts/2015-04-07-python-tricks-setdefault.md

 categories: Python, Programming
 ---

-_This post was written by guest blogger [Kevin "@bfist" Thompson](https://twitter.com/bfist) who is too lazy to start his own blog and just camps out on others like a homeless bass player crashing on friend's couches.
+_This post was written by guest blogger [Kevin \"@bfist\" Thompson](https://twitter.com/bfist) who is too lazy to start his own blog and just camps out on others like a homeless bass player crashing on friend's couches.
 Second in an occasional series._

 One of the cooler things I get to tell people is that I'm one of the people behind the [VERIS Framework](https://github.com/vz-risk/veris) and the [VERIS Community Database](https://github.com/vz-risk/vcdb). _[Ed.: NERD!]_ VERIS is a schema for describing information security incidents that affect an organization and incidents are represented as JSON objects.
 This means that I spent a lot of time in Python manipulating dictionaries.
 I've picked up a couple of methods that are pretty helpful.